a-cosmology-group/acg/redshift/rebut/errorswright.md

 Where is the author's proof that redshift without blurring is an impossibility?

 It must also be noted what a lack of feeling for exploration big bang cosmologists have, for them to think that no known interaction for a new phenomenon would mean that there couldn't be a new one.
 An idea like tired light is precious and should have been nurtured.
-Its suppression by big bang cosmologists is a case of dogmatists infecting science.
+Its suppression by big bang cosmologists is a historic and ongoing case of dogmatists infecting science.

 Also, there exists the phenomenon of dispersion (dispersion measure, dispersion slope), where photons arrive delayed depending on the intergalactic medium (column of electrons, ions, and magnetic field), and evidently, galaxies are not blurred.
 It is known that photons can pass through a column of electrons without blurring.

+___

 > "The tired light model does not predict the observed time dilation of high redshift supernova light curves."

 The study that claimed time dilation of high redshift supernova light curves might have subtle errors due to calibration of the light curves (see SALT2 calibration).

 The study might also have subtle errors because its claim requires the 'dubious' and 'disturbing' (choice words of Edwin Hubble) assumption that the red-shifts are velocity-shifts.
 It cannot be forgotten how absurd the theories of superluminal galactic recession and space expansion are.
-Statements like "the universe is under no obligation to make sense to you" are dogma when the history of science shows many an absurd theory to be false and many a true theory to be not absurd but grand.
+Hackneyed opinions like "the universe is under no obligation to make sense to you" are dogma when the history of science shows many an absurd theory to be false and many a true theory to be not absurd but grand.

+___

 > "The tired light model can not produce a blackbody spectrum for the Cosmic Microwave Background without some incredible coincidences."